tqwu/cache-simulator/README.md

 # Caching Simulator
 A simple cache simulator which supports three caching algorithms.
 After each lookup, the program will print whether the item that was accessed is a HIT or MISS.
-A summary of the total number of compulsary misses and capacity misses is printed at the end of the program.
+A summary of the total number of compulsary misses and capacity misses is printed at the end of the program$ `ctrl D`.

 ## Design Choices
 - The three caching algorithms/policies are FIFO (First In First Out), LRU (Least Recently Used), and Clock/Second-Chance